-This SORP requires LLPs to disclose the overall policy followed in relation to members' drawings, including an indication of the policy applicable where the cash requirements of the business compete with the need to allow cash drawings by members.
+This SORP requires LLPs to disclose the overall policy followed in relation to drawings on account and division of profits, including an indication of the policy applicable where the cash requirements of the business compete with the need to distribute cash to members.
 Such disclosures should include any transfers of members' interests from equity to debt (and vice versa) during the year and up to the date the accounts are approved.
 The policy under which members contribute or subscribe amounts to the LLP by way of equity or debt and the policy under which their contributions and subscriptions are repayable by the LLP, should also be disclosed.